BlessingNehohwa/Data-Science-Mini-Real-World-Projects-Python/README.md

 **[USA Unemployment spatial data analysis](https://github.com/BlessingNehohwa/Data-Science-Minor-Projects-Python/blob/main/USA%20Unemployment%20Spatial%20Data%20Analysis.ipynb
 ).**

-### 2. Logistic Regression Model to show the relationship between students SAT scores and them being Admitted [yes,No]
+### 3. Logistic Regression Model to show the relationship between students SAT scores and them being Admitted [yes,No]
 Assumptions of this regression model Linearity,No outliers, independence,No endogeneity,No auto correlation,No multi-collinearity and Normality and homoscedasticity Logistic regression is senstive to outliers ,the data should not contain any outlier This logistic curve can be interpreted as the probability associated with each outcome across independent variable values.
 Logistic regression assumes that the relationship between the natural log of these probabilities (when expressed as odds) and your predictor variable is linear.
-Each data observation (data points)should be independent ,this means no value depends on each other
+Each data observation (data points)should be independent ,this means no value depends on each other [Blessing Nehohwa].

+**[SAT Logistic Regression Analysis](https://github.com/BlessingNehohwa/Data-Science-Minor-Projects-Python/blob/main/Logistic%20Regression%20Model-Blessing.ipynb
+).**